You’ve probably heard the saying, “The only certainty in investing is uncertainty”.

 You can buy The Bogleheads’ Guide to Investing here.

-Hopefully, our selection of the best books on stock investing can help and give you the guidance you need to make investing in stocks easier and more successful.
+Our selection of the best books on stock investing will guide you toward easier and more successful investing:

 A Random Walk Down Wall Street: The Time-Tested Strategy for Successful Investing – Burton Malkiel